Carlos Eduardo (footballer, born 1989)

-Carlos Eduardo de Oliveira Alves (born 17 October 1989), known as Carlos Eduardo, is a Brazilian professional footballer who plays for Botafogo de Futebol e Regatas as a midfielder.
+Carlos Eduardo de Oliveira Alves (born 17 October 1989), known as Carlos Eduardo, is a Brazilian professional footballer who plays for Cruzeiro as a midfielder.

 Club career

 Early years and Estoril

 Born in Ribeirão Preto, São Paulo, Carlos Eduardo played youth football for three clubs.
 He started his senior career with Desportivo Brasil, who loaned him several times for the duration of his contract; in the Série A, he represented Fluminense FC and Grêmio Barueri Futebol.

 Carlos Eduardo moved to Portugal in January 2011, being loaned to G.D.
 Estoril Praia of the Segunda Liga.
 He contributed 23 matches and one goal in his first full season, to help his team win the league and return to the Primeira Liga after a seven-year absence.

 Carlos Eduardo made his debut in the Portuguese top division on 17 August 2012, coming on as a 60th-minute substitute in a 2–1 away loss against S.C.
 Olhanense.
 He totalled nearly 1,600 minutes of action – notably scoring twice in a 4–0 home win over C.D.
-Nacional– during the campaign as the Lisbon club overachieved for a final fifth position and qualified for the UEFA Europa League.
+Nacional – during the campaign as the Lisbon club overachieved for a final fifth position and qualified for the UEFA Europa League.